 The lawyers of our Commercial & Disputes Division are highly experienced in preparing Shareholder Agreements, in amending existing Shareholder Agreements to incorporate appropriate deadlock provisions and in assisting parties in resolving and litigating director and shareholder disputes.

-If you would like to discuss your company structure or a prospective business dispute with one of our commercial lawyers, please don’t hesitate to contact us on (03) 9822 8588 or email@example.com.
+To discuss your company structure or a prospective business dispute with one of our experienced commercial lawyers, contact us today on +61 3 9822 8588.